metalama/Metalama.Documentation/content/conceptual/aspects/advising/introducing-members.md

 ### Option 3.
 Use the invoker of the builder object

-If neither of the approaches above offer you the required flexibility (typically because the name of the introduced member is dynamic), use the invokers exposed on the builder object returned from the advice factory method.
+If neither of the approaches above offers you the required flexibility (typically because the name of the introduced member is dynamic), use the invokers exposed on the builder object returned from the advice factory method.

 > [!NOTE]
-> Declarations introduced by an aspect or aspect layer are not visible in the `meta` code model exposed to in the same aspect or aspect layer.
+> Declarations introduced by an aspect or aspect layer are not visible in the `meta` code model exposed to the same aspect or aspect layer.
 To reference builders, you have to reference them differently.
 For details, see <xref:sharing-state-with-advice>.

 For more details, see <xref:Metalama.Framework.Code.Invokers>.